hmsvitor/cs2-skins-api/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Set up your MongoDB connection in the `.env` file.
+4. Run `npm run seed:initial` to populate the database.
-4. Start the server using `npm run start`.
+5. Start the server using `npm run start`.

 ## API Documentation